-ADE 915 & 935: Biostatistics & Research Methodology (I & II) - 6 credit hours total=915: 3; 935: 3
+ADE 915 & 935: Biostatistics & Research Methodology, I, II

 This block is comprised of a study of basics of biostatistics and epidemiology, including clinical trials.
 Details on research methodology will equip the residents to plan & execute their research project and effectively analyze their data.
 Training on SPSS & Excel will be provided.
 Literature evaluation and assessment of statistical and clinical significance will empower them for making an evidence-based decision on application of research results in their clinical practice.